uwpokerclub/pit-boss-bot/README.md

 ```sh
 npm run start
 ```
-Note that the second option cleans the build folder and rebuilds the program before execution.
+Note that the second option cleans the build folder, rebuilds the program, and registers all commands to the designated guild before execution.

 ## Migrations